 |Description:||xxi, 225 leaves : ill. ; 30 cm.|

 PolyU Library Call No.: [THS] LG51 .H577P BSE 2007 Zhou

 |Rights:||All rights reserved.|

-|Appears in Collections:||PolyU Electronic Theses|
+|Appears in Collections:||BSE Theses|

 All items in the PolyU Institutional Repository are protected by copyright, with all rights reserved, unless otherwise indicated.
 No item in the PolyU IR may be reproduced for commercial or resale purposes.